trippwill/sharp-meta/README.md

 ### Usage

-Below is an example of how to use the `AssemblyLoadContext` class provided by SharpMeta:
+Below is an example of how to use the `SharpAssemblyResolver` class provided by SharpMeta:

 ```csharp